wivtech/Substrate-SupplyChain/README.md

 # Substrate Node - Wiv Supply Chain

-A Substrate node including Wiv Supply Chain Pallet
+A Substrate node including Wiv Supply Chain Pallet.

 The WiV Supply Chain Pallet allows users to securely collect and store information about each unique asset’s provenance and transaction history, whilst holding and insuring the unique asset in a professionally managed storage facility.